 Skip to Content

-OWLL APA Interactive creates customised examples of APA style references
+OWLL APA Interactive creates examples of APA style references

 Microsoft Word has a Citations & Bibliography function.
 Instructions are available within Word, or on Microsoft's add a citation and create a bibliography.

 EndNote reference management software creates, stores and manages references.
-It is on the Library and computing lab computers, is available for personal computers for Massey-related work, and is supported by Massey Library.
+It is on the Library and computing lab computers, is free to download for Massey students and staff, and is supported by Massey Library.